gatolgaj/agent-habitat/README.md

 4. Deploy the Document Embedder Service

 As a part of our RAG agent, deploy the document embedder service.
 This service listens for events when a file is uploaded to a bucket.
-Upon detecting an upload, the service processes the file and stores it in the Qdrant database.
+Upon detecting an upload, the service processes the file and stores it in the Weaviate database.

 ```sh
 kubectl apply -n <KUBERNETES_CLUSTER_PREFIX> -f manifests/05-rag/doc-embedder.yaml